 The third-largest city in New York State, Rochester was one of America’s original boomtowns, first in the milling of flour and then as a major hub of manufacturing.
 The Rochester area has given birth to such famed companies as Eastman Kodak, Bausch & Lomb, Xerox and Western Union.
 Of the four, however, Kodak filed for bankruptcy in 2012, from which it emerged a year later a much smaller company, while the others relocated their headquarters to other US cities.
 As the city suffered from corporate downsizing and restructuring, the population fell by one-third from a 1950 high of 330,000 to 210,500 by 2010.

 The local economy, however, retains pillars of strength.
-It is the home of the University of Rochester and Cornell University, the Rochester Institute of Technology and Monroe Community College.
+It is the home of the University of Rochester, the Rochester Institute of Technology and Monroe Community College.
 As large companies downsized, Rochester and the surrounding Monroe County have seen growth in small, high-tech firms, many of them leveraging the expertise in imaging and photographic technology that is the legacy of Kodak.
 This progress has not come by accident, but through growing collaboration among local government, educators and business, with support from state and national government.

 Collaborating on Progress